 - DILS is open to qualified undergraduate and graduate students at the University of Denver for undergraduate elective credit.

-- DILS does not fulfill the undergraduate common curriculum foreign language requirement.
-Students must complete their foreign language requirement before registering for a DILS class.
+- DILS does not fulfill the undergraduate common curriculum language requirement.
+Students must complete their language requirement before registering for a DILS class.

 - Undergraduates are advised to complete their first year at DU before registering for DILS.